profclems/glab/README.md

   GITLAB_URI: specify the url of the gitlab server if self hosted (eg: https://gitlab.example.com).
 Default is https://github.com
   ```

-## Learn More
-Use "glab <command> --help" for more information about a command.
-Read the documentation at https://clementsam.tech/glab

 ## Contributions
 Thanks for considering contributing to this project!